greg-raven/Impeachment-Chronicles/_posts/2024-05-31-braggs-prejudice.md

 ---
-title: "Did Alvin Bragg Campaign on a Promise To Prosecute Trump?
-What We Know"
+title: "Did Alvin Bragg campaign on a promise to prosecute Trump?
+What we know"
 layout: post
 tags:
 - Theo Burman